 The main function of the IRB is to review all human subject research to ensure that it is in compliance with the Department of Health and Human Services regulations for the protection of Human Research Subjects (45 C.F.R.
 Part 46) and to ensure that it is consistent with the policy and procedures of Saint Anselm College.
 The IRB has the authority to approve, require modifications in, or disapprove all research activities that fall within its jurisdiction as specified by both federal regulations and college.
 Please note that no research involving human subjects may begin until final IRB approval is granted.

 Federal regulations dictate that the IRB membership have at least five members and its composition include (1) a member of both sexes (2) members that come from varied professions (3) at least one member whose primary concerns are in nonscientific areas (4) at least one member whose primary concerns are in scientific areas (5) at least one member who is not otherwise affiliated with the institution.
-One of the members serves as chair and is appointed by the executive vice president.
-Current membership includes (* denotes committee chair):
+One of the members serves as chair and is appointed by the Vice President for Academic Affairs.
+Current membership includes:

 IRB Federal Assurance